Electronic Waste Recycling

 What Do You Do With Your E-waste?

 Take it back.
 Many companies have programs that will accept your end-of-life equipment.
 If you have a Dell, HP, Apple, Gateway or Toshiba system, contact their customer service line or website to find out more.
 Systems and parts are reused or recycled to keep the products out of the waste stream.

 Donate it.
 Donate gently used equipment to non-profits that accept equipment for their own use or pass it on to their clients and customers.
 Before donating equipment, be sure to wipe personal information from your hard drive or cell phone to ensure your privacy.

 Recycle it.
 Contact a local electronics recycler.
-We are lucky to have quite a few local providers of e-waste recycling.
 Because of the complex process of recycling e-waste, expect to pay a small fee to recycle most electronics.
 Visit the City's Recycling Directory for local electronics recycling options.
 Look for recyclers that are certified as E-Stewards or with the EPA's R2 Certification.

-The City of Fort Collins is a city that cares for its community's public health and natural environment.
+The City of Fort Collins cares for its community's public health and natural environment.
 In 2007, the City of Fort Collins passed an ordinance banning the landfill disposal of electronics.
 Click here to read the ordinance.
 In 2013, the State of Colorado also passed an electronics landfill disposal ban, so it is illegal to landfill electronics anywhere in Colorado.